 If you or someone close to you has been hurt in an accident because a trucker failed to maintain a safe stopping distance, we can help.
-At Lusk, Drasites & Tolisano, our experienced Fort Myers truck accident lawyers can diligently analyze the details of your situation and help you seek the compensation that you deserve.
+Our truck accident lawyers can diligently analyze the details of your situation and help you seek the compensation that you deserve.

 Stopping distance refers to the distance traveled between the driver applying the brakes and the car actually stopping.
 Since trucks are considerably larger and heavier than other vehicles, they typically require a greater stopping distance than the average vehicle.
 Other factors, such as weather, speed, tire conditions, cargo on the truck, driver fatigue, and mechanical failure, can also affect a truck’s stopping distance.